OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

   :align: right
   :target: http://openlayers.org/

+This Quick Start describes some basic steps on how to start working with OpenLayers3 creating a basic map, adding raster and vector layers and styling features.

 OpenLayers3 is a light-weight mapping library for web and mobile clients which users modern browser technologies, such as HTML5, WebGL and CSS3.

-..
-TBD: Cameron's review comments:
-  Add a sentence or 2 starting: "This Quick Start describes how to ..."
-(See UDig Quickstart for an example.

 .. contents:: Contents